obaidy/tradebot/README.md

   npm run portal:start
   ```
 - The landing page provides Auth0 sign-in and routes authenticated users to `/app`, where plan selection, API key workflows, and metric dashboards will be layered in the next steps.
+- Billing: the dashboard now displays your plan status, three-day trial countdown, and an "Upgrade" / "Manage billing" CTA.
+Configure `STRIPE_SECRET_KEY`, `STRIPE_WEBHOOK_SECRET`, and price IDs (`STRIPE_STARTER_PRICE_ID`, `STRIPE_PRO_PRICE_ID`) to enable live checkout flows.
+- Operators can visit `/admin` (same portal) to view billing status, worker health, and aggregated P&L per client.
+The page leverages the new `/billing/status` and `/metrics/summary` endpoints exposed by the admin API.
+- Customers are required to acknowledge the latest Terms, Privacy Policy, and Risk Disclosure in-app (overlays pull markdown from `/legal/*` and post acceptances to `/clients/:id/agreements`).
+Acceptances are logged with IP + timestamp for audit.

 #### Paper-run queue & worker